Gauravguddeti/CropDiseaseDetector/README.md

 # CropScan AI - Crop Disease Detection

+A modern web applica## 🚀 Live Demo

+Visit the live application: **[Your Vercel URL]** (will be updated after deployment)

-A modern web application built with React.js and Material UI that helps farmers identify crop diseases using AI-powered image analysis.
+**Build Status**: ✅ Ready for deployment - All major build issues resolved!n built with React.js and Material UI that helps farmers identify crop diseases using AI-powered image analysis.

 ## 🌾 Features